Thank you to Biosil for sponsoring this post. All opinions are my own.

 We all face challenges and adversity in life.
 Yes, some worse than others.
-These challenges are not what dictate our future.
+These challenges are not what dictates our future.
 Our ability to tackle them head-on and move forward, our capacity to look for solutions instead of dwell on problems, our resiliency, and resourcefulness – these traits are what ultimately predict our future, not our circumstances.

 Building resiliency is a skill that takes practice.
 Here’s a book to help you start and some of my podcast episodes:

 For a glow that can’t be extinguished, incorporate a few of these glow habits:

 Make time to move your body every day- even if it’s just some simple stretching or a brisk walk.
 Even better work up a sweat with more vigorous exercise 3-4 times a week.

 Movement improves our circulation, moves our lymph, and removes wastes.
 Better circulation and healthy lymph flow improve our complexion.

 Even if you don’t like intense, sweat-inducing exercise, you can still work up a sweat at an infrared sauna.
 It is incredibly important to sweat regularly, as it helps us to release toxins and heavy metals and improves skin’s radiance.